Looking for a trek just outside town or unbounded Arctic wilderness? Lapland has hiking trails for first-timers and more seasoned hikers alike.

 - Nuortti Hiking Trail (40 km) is a circular trail near the Finnish-Russian border in the Urho Kekkonen National Park.
 The wilderness-like trail runs in a deep canyon along the River Nuorttijoki, a popular fishing destination.

-- Sevettijärvi – Pulmanki Trail (60-70 km) runs through the Kaldoaivi Wilderness Area along pine heaths and fell uplands.
+- Sevettijärvi – Pulmanki Trail (60-70 km) in Nuorgam runs through the Kaldoaivi Wilderness Area along pine heaths and fell uplands.
 Along the trail there are several open wilderness huts where hikers can stay overnight.